gastromatic/calendar-date/README.md

 ```

 The year, month, day and unix timestamp can be accessed as read-only properties on the object.
+Since version 2 of calendar-date the month value is now in the range of 1 to 12 and not of 0 to 11 anymore.

 To compare to CalendarDate objects you can use the `equals` function or `>=` and `<=` operators.
 The comparison works based on the unix timestamp.